gfurri20/magistrale-vault/corsi/software-security/progetto/appunti.md

 Source - [[1008.4099] Security Mitigations for Return-Oriented Programming Attacks](https://ar5iv.labs.arxiv.org/html/1008.4099)

-Address Space Layout Randomization (ASLR) as a countermeasure.
+>Address Space Layout Randomization (ASLR) as a countermeasure.
 ASLR renders the layout of an application’s address space less predictable because it relocates the base addresses of executable modules and other memory mappings.

+>In order to prevent from effectively using such cases in the ROP attack we propose that every instruction with RET opcode inside of its body will be obfuscated in a special manner.
+Of course control transfer instructions or any other instructions that use immediate data offsets are an exception to this rule since the immediate displacements are calculated by the linker.